unraid/docs/docs/unraid-os/manual/shares/user-shares.md

 :::info

-In the event of there being contentions between the **Minimum free space**, **Split Level** and the **Allocation method** settings in deciding which would be an appropriate drive to use, the **Split level** setting always wins.
+In the event of there being conflicts between the **Minimum free space**, **Split Level** and the **Allocation method** settings in deciding which would be an appropriate drive to use, the **Split level** setting always wins.
 This means that you can get an out-of-space error even though there is plenty of space on other array drives that the share can logically use.

 <!-- Move into a Split-level tutorial?